This is a syndicated post, originally published here

 5. List All the Roles Within the Same Company

-Avert this mistake by listing the company name above every single job you held and including the dates of employment each and every time.
+Avert this mistake by listing the company name above every single job you held and including the dates of employment every time.

 ATS is a necessary evil in today’s job market.
 Although challenging, it is not insurmountable with just a few minute adjustments.